garronej/evt/docs/overview.md

 ## RxJS comparison

-### "get started" examples.
+### "Get started" examples.

 Here are direct translations of examples provided as overview on the RxJS website.
-You will have to put on you 👓 to notice the differences, on surface the API of the two library are very simillar.
+You will have to put on you 👓 to notice the differences, on the surface the API of the two libraries are very similar.

 [First examples](https://rxjs-dev.firebaseapp.com/guide/overview#first-examples):